Drug updated on 12/11/2024

 - This summary is based on the review of 13 systematic review(s)/meta-analysis(es).
 [1-13]

-- Glycaemic Control: Tirzepatide led to significant reductions in HbA1c and fasting serum glucose (FSG) levels compared to placebo and other antihyperglycaemic drugs, demonstrating its efficacy in improving glycaemic outcomes.
+- Glycaemic Control: Tirzepatide led to significant reductions in hemoglobin A1c (HbA1c) and fasting serum glucose (FSG) levels compared to placebo and other antihyperglycaemic drugs, demonstrating its efficacy in improving glycaemic outcomes.

 - Cardiovascular Outcomes: Tirzepatide showed no significant increase in the risk of major cardiovascular events (MACE-4) compared to controls, with potential advantages in reducing cardiovascular outcomes among GLP-1 RAs.

-- Tirzepatide was associated with higher risks of nausea (Odds Ratio (OR) 4.26), vomiting (OR 8.35), and diarrhea (OR 3.57) compared to placebo.
+- Tirzepatide was associated with higher risks of nausea (odds ratio (OR) 4.26), vomiting (OR 8.35), and diarrhea (OR 3.57) compared to placebo.

 - Gastrointestinal side effects were the most frequently reported, generally mild-to-moderate and transient.